YorgosPs/Yorgos-Psarellis/Research.md

 [2] [Ardagh et al., 2020](https://pubs.rsc.org/en/content/articlelanding/2020/sc/c9sc06140a)

-#### 4) Searching for rare-events in Chemistry and Biology
+#### 4) Searching for rare events in Chemistry and Biology

-This is the main project of my postdoctoral research which is currently under completion.
+Rare events in chemistry and biology often translate to catastrophic phenomena.
+Their discovery is important not only for deeper understanding of the underlying dynamics, but also for safe engineering design and therapeutic interventions.
+In this work I used methods Bayesian Optimization to locate such points with active sampling.
+Some highlights include:

+* Uncertainty quantification of rare events.
+* Parsimonious/smart/active sampling.
+* No equations/model needed (black-box observable), therefore readily applied to experiments.

 #### 5) Bayesian Continuation for Bayesian Optimization

 A research 'by-product' of Dynamic Catalysis: Initializing Black-box simulations using Machine Learning surrogate models.

-<span style="color:red"> Project finished - one publication underway </span>
+This algorithms also enables higher-order, machine-learning enabled numerical continuation.

 #### 6) Directed Graph Embeddings